 June 2, 2019

-Please help us in congratulating Mike Harmon for reaching an incredible milestone with Wieser Concrete!
-Mike started off in production at our Maiden Rock plant in 1969, then worked as a truck driver, and later transitioned into the dispatcher role.
+At the beginning of June, we celebrated a very special employee milestone.
+Our dispatcher Mike Harmon reached his 50th year with Wieser Concrete!
+We held a party at our Maiden Rock plant for Mike, inviting all of the current Maiden Rock employees, past employees who have formed long-lasting friendships with Mike, and his loving family.
+At the party, he was surprised with a brand new Yamaha Wolverine X2 Special Edition customized with graphics honoring him and his wife Kae.
+Under Kae’s name, it reads, “Beside every good man, is a great woman.”
+After presenting the gift, Andy and Joe Wieser talked about Mike’s long and dedicated history with Wieser Concrete.
+He started off in production at our Maiden Rock plant in 1969, then worked as a truck driver, and later transitioned into the dispatcher role.
 He worked alongside Joe Wieser when the company was still in its early stages and has continued to help Wieser Concrete strive through his hard work and commitment throughout the years.

 “Mike Harmon began to work for Wieser Concrete 50 years ago right out of high school.
 Wieser Concrete more than tripled their business.
 It was the first year of manure storage tank production and installation.
 With the old mixer, sand and gravel were mixed by hand.
 Mike, being a new employee, spent a lot of time around the mixer.
 Mike never stayed home from work in the winter, he just hopped on his snowmobile and drove on in.” – Joe Wieser